-We do not intend that our investments in securities will require us to register as an investment company under the Investment Company Act of 1940 (the "Investment Company Act"), and we intend to generally divest appropriate securities before any such registration would be required.
+We do not intend that our investments in real estate-related debt and equity securities will require us to register as an investment company under the Investment Company Act, and we intend to generally divest appropriate securities before any such registration would be required.
 We may also invest, without limitation, in securities that are unregistered (but are eligible for purchase and sale by certain qualified institutional buyers) or are held by control persons of the issuer and securities that are subject to contractual restrictions on their resale.
-However, we may only invest in equity securities if a majority of our directors, including a majority of the independent directors, not otherwise interested in the transaction approves such investment as being fair, competitive and commercially reasonable.